CS5008Fall2025/homework-sorts-maggiesomiakiraneu/Report.md

 Look up stability as it refers to sorting.
 In your own words, describe one sort that is stable and one sort that isn't stable

+A stable sort is insertion sort.
+If there are two 5 in the list, the one that comes first in the original list will still come first after sorting.

+An unstable sort is selection sort.
+It can change the order of numbers that are the same because it moves numbers around when it finds the smallest one.

 ### 6.2 When stability is needed?
 Explain in your own words a case in which you will want a stable algorithm over an unstable.
 Include an example.

+Stability is needed when the order of same items matters.
+For example, I have students with names and grades like
+* Alex - B
+* Bob - A
+* Zoe - B

+If I sort by grade using a stable sort, students with the same grade stay in the same order.
+The list becomes:
+* Bob - A
+* Alex - B
+* Zoe - B

+Alex is still before Zoe because they both have B.

+If I use an unstable sort, Alex and Zoe might change order.
+I want a stable sort when the original order of equal items is important.

 ### 7. Gold Thief